 2) What do you want to use the computer for?

-3) How soon do you plan to purchase the parts and build it?
+3) When do you plan to purchase the parts and build it?

-4) Are you going to reuse any parts (upgrading) or are you building a completely new computer from scratch?
+4) Are you reusing any parts or are you building a completely new computer?

 5) Do you only need the computer itself or do you need accessories, such as a monitor, mouse, keyboard, and speakers?

 These builds are starting-points; they use parametric filters, which means the individual components may swap around.
-Do not blindly order these parts lists without checking in here first, as these are meant as a guideline to get you started along the lines of "hey, an RTX 2080 might be right for me!", not necessarily to suggest "hey, this specific RTX 2080 is right for me!"
+Do not blindly order these parts lists without posting here first, as these are meant as a guideline to get you started along the lines of "hey, an RTX 2080 might be right for me," not necessarily to suggest "hey, this specific RTX 2080 is right for me!"
+Also note, prices fluctuate, so the price listed in this post may no longer be accurate.

-[AMD] HEDT Build, $4650 (For video editing, rendering, and professional use - not a primary gaming rig)
+[Build X] HEDT Rig [$4,150] (For video editing, rendering, and professional use - not a primary gaming rig)

 Processor (CPU) - This is the "brain" of your computer.
 It's responsible for processing all of the instructions necessary to make your computer operate.
 Modern CPUs have multiple cores (multiple computation units on a single chip) and whether you need more cores or faster cores depends on what type of tasks you'll need the CPU to execute.